RoomOfAnalysis/QtTrials/README.md

-#

 ## QtTrials

-some trials when play with Q
+some trials when play with Qt